Vibrational-Electron Heating in Plasma Flows: A Thermodynamically Consistent Model: Proposed Vibrational-Electron Heating Model

 Noting that the sum of all $f_v$s including the ground state $v=0$ must equal 1, it follows that:

 We can obtain $f_v$ from the Boltzmann distribution described in \cite[pp. 518, 578]{book:1989:anderson} and \cite[pp. 111, 418]{book:2012:capitelli} given $T_{\rm v}$:

 where $\mathcal{E}_{v}$ is the energy of vibrational level $v$.
 The assumption of an equilibrium distribution of nitrogen vibrational levels is valid as long as vibrational-vibrational and vibrational-translational relaxation processes are sufficiently fast.
 Such was already assumed in the previous section where a single vibrational temperature describes all vibrational energies of the nitrogen molecule.
 We can further assume an harmonic oscillator model without introducing significant error.
 Then, as outlined in \cite[page 436]{book:1989:anderson}~and~\cite[pp. 134, 135]{book:1965:vincenti}, the $n$th vibrational state activation energy can be approximated as $\mathcal{E}_n= \theta_{\rm v} k_{\rm B} n$.
-In the latter, $\theta_{\rm v}$ is the nitrogen characteristic vibration temperature which is set to 3353~K, as suggested in \cite{book:1962:barrow}.
+In the latter, $\theta_{\rm v}$ is the characteristic vibration temperature.
+For nitrogen such corresponds to 3353~K, as suggested in \cite{book:1962:barrow}.
 Therefore, the fraction of the ground state corresponds to:

 This infinite geometric series can be shown to become simply $(1-\exp(-\theta_{\rm v}/T_{\rm v}))^{-1}$ following \cite[page 438]{book:1989:anderson}.
 Then, it follows that the fraction of the ground state of nitrogen becomes simply: